george-probably/probably.blog/Weblog/Posts/2023/02/01 - Samsung Unpacked Impressions.md

 ### European Parity
 Aside from that, my only other major reaction is: **FINALLY**.
 Here in the UK at least, we finally look set to get a Samsung flagship with a Qualcomm chip.
 Though, it's not just any chip.
 Following in the footsteps of Apple and Microsoft in wanting chips that are practically the same as the off-the-shelf counterpart, but also with a name that means it's no one else's, the S23 line will launch with the Qualcomm Snapdragon 8 Gen 2 for Galaxy.
 What does this mean in practice?
 It's the standard Snapdragon 8G2, but with a slight overclock.

-It's hard not to be excited by this move as a consumer, you're getting a MUCH more efficient chip, and Samsung now has to do half the software updates tehy did previously, but it is a problem for competitiveness in the flagship mobile chip space.
+It's hard not to be excited by this move as a consumer, you're getting a MUCH more efficient chip, and Samsung now has to do half the software updates they did previously, but it is a problem for competitiveness in the flagship mobile chip space.
 If you're on Android, chances are your high-end phone has a Qualcomm chip, as MediaTek can only compete at the low-end.

 ### That's basically it.